Webiks/ng2tips/ng-cli-offline/ng-cli-offline.md

 ```

 ### Step 2: Move it
-Copy your cache folder and move it to offline machine. see the location of it here (link to npm docs)
+Copy your cache folder and move it to offline machine. the [location](https://docs.npmjs.com/cli/cache#cache) of it depend on your OS.
 Note: nodejs should be installed on the offline machine as well

 ### Step 3: Install it